 4) Safety is an illusion

-I hate saying this because it sounds a bit cliché and corny, but safety is an illusion.
+I hate saying this because it sounds cliché and corny, but safety is an illusion.

 Don’t put off your hopes or dreams because you’re afraid of losing your safe, comfortable life.
 It’s riskier to NOT go after your dreams because you risk your happiness.